arcot23/smart_tools/README.md

                         `.\config\dissector_config.yaml`)
 ```

+The output gives the following information for each column element in the input file(s).

+- column: column name.
+- strlen: minimum and maximum string length.
+- nnull: count of NANs and empty strings.
+- nrow: number of rows.
+- nunique: number of unique values.
+- nvalue: number of rows with values.
+- freq: frequency distribution of top n values. n is configured in `dissector_config.yaml`.
+- sample: a sample of top n values. n is configured in `dissector_config.yaml`.
+- symbols: non-alphanumic characters that are not in [a-zA-Z0-9]
+- n: column order.
+- filename: name of the input file from where the column was picked.
+- filetype: file type to which the file is associated to (e.g., csv).

+The output also presents other additional info:

+- slice: The _slice_ used to select.
+Slices represents _filter conditions_ to select subsets of rows within a dataset.
+- timestamp: file modified date timestamp of the input file.
+- hash: md5 hash of the input file.
+- size: file size of the input file in bytes.

 Ensure that a yaml config file is present at `.\config\dissector_config.yaml` in relation to `dissector.exe` prior to executing the command.

 ```yaml